-- optimisation for small screen devices (refer to Appendix 7), - consistent presentation and placement of "Next" and "Previous" buttons, - input controls and internal logic/validation checks, - tailoring error messages as appropriate, - splitting long statement batteries over several screens to reduce the number of items that require vertical scrolling on a desktop, - sizing the panels for free text responses commensurate with the level of detail required in the response, - automatically 'saving' with progression to the next screen, and

-• the capacity to save and return to finish off at another time, resuming at the last question viewed.
+- optimisation for small screen devices (refer to Appendix 7) - consistent presentation and placement of "Next" and "Previous" buttons - input controls and internal logic/validation checks - tailoring error messages as appropriate - splitting long statement batteries over several screens to reduce the number of items that require vertical scrolling on a desktop - sizing the panels for free text responses commensurate with the level of detail required in the response - automatically 'saving' with progression to the next screen - the capacity to save and return to finish off at another time, resuming at the last question viewed.

 The survey look and feel was customised to be consistent with QILT branding guidelines, including the use of the GOS-L logo and colour scheme.
-This ensured consistency with communications such as advertisements placed on social media and the QILT website.
-See Figure 6 and Figure 7 for examples of the online survey look and feel on desktop and small screen device.
+This ensured consistency with the look of the email invitation and reminders, advertisements placed on social media and the QILT website.
+Refer to Figure 6 and Figure 7 for examples of the online survey look and feel on desktop and small screen device.
 A copy of the questionnaire is included at Appendix 5 with screenshots of the online survey included in Appendix 6.

-GOS-L Graduate Outcomes Survey - Longitudinal
+Graduate Outcomes Survey - Longitudinal

 Save

 The following questions are about qualifications you are currently studying.

 Are you currently a full-time or part-time student at a TAFE, university or other education institution?

 ○ Yes - full-time

-○ Yes - part-time
+O Yes - part-time

-○ No
+O No

 Previous Next